boxyhq/jackson/README.md

 Open `http://localhost:5225` in your browser and you should be redirected to the login screen.

-At the login screen you can now use the username and password you set in the `NEXTAUTH_ADMIN_CREDENTIALS` environment variable to log in.
+At the login screen, you can now use the username and password you set in the `NEXTAUTH_ADMIN_CREDENTIALS` environment variable to log in.
 Click "Sign In" and you should be logged in and see the SSO Connections page with no configured connections.
 We have reached Hello SAML Jackson!

 ### Documentation